-Of the two (2) chronic truancy complaints/referrals filed with the Court, one (1) was adjudicated and one (1) was dismissed.
+Of the six (6) truancy complaints/referrals filed with the Court, four (4) were adjudicated and two (2) were dismissed.

 OUT OF HOME PLACEMENTS

 The Court strives to achieve its purposes while keeping a child in a family environment, separating the child from his or her parents only when necessary for his or her welfare or in the interests of public safety.